medialab/xan/docs/cmd/flatten.md

                            to be displayed as a list.
     --sep <sep>            Delimiter separating multiple values in cells splitted by --plural. [default: |]
+    -H, --highlight <pat>  Highlight in red parts of text cells matching given regex pattern.
+Will not work with -R/--rainbow.
+    -i, --ignore-case      If given, pattern given to -H/--highlight will be case-insensitive.

 Common options:
     -h, --help             Display this message